derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 ## Keywords

 So we now know keywords are named shortcuts to values.
 Each keyword is a *key* used to access a value using a natural-language-like word.
 Keywords are not always full words as you would expect in English.
-They are sometimes abbreviations (like `var` is for variable) or aggregations (like `makeBackgroundBlack` is for `make background black`).
+They are sometimes abbreviations (like `var` is for variable) or aggregations (like `makeBackgroundBlack` is for "make background black").
 The former is a *reserved keyword* where the latter is a *non-reserved keyword*.
 These are the two keyword types in JavaScript:

 1. Reserved keywords
 2. Non-reserved keywords

 Put another way, reserved keywords are those that cannot be reassigned a value.
 They have a predefined value assigned by JavaScript.
-The value cannot be changed.
-Non-reserved keywords can be reassigned a value.
-They also have a predefined value by default, but they can be changed.
+This value cannot be changed.
+In contrast, non-reserved keywords *can* be reassigned a value.
+They also have a predefined value by default, but it can be changed.

 Non-reserved keywords are also known as *identifiers*.
 An identifier is simply any keyword that isn't already reserved.
 Non-reserved keywords are organized in three groups: